LuccasZambiasi/LuccasZambiasi/README.md

 ### Oiee! 👋
 ---------------------------------------
-Hi, my name is Luccas Zambiasi and I'm from Porto Alegre (RS).
+Hi, my name is Lucas Zambiasi and I'm from Porto Alegre (RS).

-I'm a full-stack developer and programming for me is a hobby.
+I'm a developer and programming for me is a hobby.

 <!-- Work at [@BattleHost](https://github.com/BattleHost) 💚 -->